FENECON Home 6, 10 & 15 assembly and operating instructions

 12.5.
 Additional AC meter

-If additional meters have been installed for monitoring other consumers or generators, these must be integrated into the circuit in accordance with the manufacturer’s instructions.
+If additional meters have been installed for monitoring other consumer loads or generators, these must be integrated into the circuit in accordance with the manufacturer’s instructions.

-The communicative integration is shown below using a 3-phase sensor without current transformer as an example.
+The communicative integration is shown below using a 3-phase sensor without a current transformer as an example.

 Only meters approved by FENECON can be integrated.

-The meter of the first generator is always integrated with Modbus ID 6.
+The first generation meter is always integrated with Modbus ID 6.
 All others in ascending order.
-The baud rate must be 9600.
+The baud rate is 9600.

 ![]() |